 I was taught by a very wise and godly leader who influenced my own life and leadership early on that to lead a growing Christian school I would need to help grow Christian teachers, and that to help grow Christian teachers I would need to grow them as Christians as well as teachers.
 Leadership that manifests the grace of kindness will hold a clear vision of the spiritual end point for all the members of the community, and will hold that as the measure of what is the right thing that needs to be done at any given moment.

 Leading for Today

 During these days of constant change thrust upon us by COVID-19, it is also important to lead oneself with kindness.
 I am not talking here about the secular notion of “self-care” but rather acknowledging that you are unable to disciple and help others unless you yourself are in a healthy state of mind.
 You can’t pull someone else out of a hole if you’re also in the hole.
 Take care to keep in step with the Spirit by maintaining the spiritual disciplines of reading God’s Word and prayer.
 These disciplines are particularly important given that physical gatherings, and the fellowship that goes with them, are extremely limited during the pandemic.

 By relying on the Holy Spirit to lead me well, I can fulfill my desire to lead with the grace of kindness.
 I want to lead “kindly”: to lead with my authentic personhood being present in radical transparency and unconditional consistency; to lead by providing practical help to the specific needs of the people I walk with; and to lead with a prophetic vision for who they are becoming and what our local part of the Body of Christ is called to be.

-Note: this post was originally published in October 2020 and we are republishing in December 2021 to share this great message again.
+Note: This post was originally published in October 2020, and we are republishing it in July 2022 to share this great message, again